adaybujeda/crm-service-api/README.md

 ### Database change management - Dropwizard Migrations - Liquibase
 This might have been a bit too much for this project, but I wanted to show that automating DB changes are an important part of the dev lifecycle.

-The idea is to execute the migrations on every deployment to keep DB and code in sync.
+The idea is to execute the migrations on every deployment to keep the DB and code in sync.

 ## Technical Notes
 **Resource Collections - Pagination**